 - Important Note: Permethrin is something to buy and use BEFORE you leave for your trip.
 Set a day or 2 aside for spraying all of your clothes, PLUS your backpacks and anything else made of fabric, like a sleeping bag or liner.

-- Insect Repellant Lotion: Most insect repellents are not worth that unpleasant oily feeling you get after applying them, the icky hacking cough you develop after spraying them, or that skin-burning feeling you get after applying 100000% chemicals to your skin.
+- Insect Repellant Lotion: Most insect repellents are not worth the unpleasant oily feeling you get after applying them, the icky hacking cough you develop after spraying them, or that skin-burning feeling you get after applying 100000% chemicals to your skin.
 There is, however, one insect repellant that avoids these pitfalls, and it’s this amazing lightweight Picaridin lotion.
 You rub it into your skin and it absorbs crazy fast with no oily residue.
 It lasts all day.
 The coverage is amazing.
 It doesn’t smell disgusting and it’s never made my skin burn.
 I love it, and we take it with us on every backpacking trip.
 This is one of our tried and tested travel essentials and we’ve noticed that we tend to get a LOT fewer bites than our travel companions!

 - Dramamine: Dramamine was our lifeline on the many, many long bus rides (always windy, always through mountains, always speeding) that we took throughout our time backpacking in South America.
 Oh, and it came in handy on ferry boat rides to day trips in the Galapagos, too!
 Even if you’re not prone to motion sickness, it’s best to bring a few along just in case.
 You’ll thank me when you’re stuck for 18 hours on a bus through Peru with windows that have been blacked out (WHY!?!).

 - Apple Cider Vinegar: I know, this isn’t a typical travel item.
 But hear me out.
 ACV is an incredible multi-tasking travel problem solver that we used several times during our trip to the Galapagos.
 We filled up a little travel spray bottle (we prefer glass for environmental reasons) with ACV from our pantry to bring with us, and here’s why.
 First of all: ACV helps soothe and heal sunburns.
 If you get a sunburn from the intense equatorial sun, mist a little ACV on a towel or directly on your skin to draw out the heat and jump-start healing.
 You’ll go from “I can’t put on clothes, it hurts too bad” to “itchy but doing OK” overnight – it’s insane.
 Secondly: ACV heals rashes.
-You know those awful bumps you get when you sit in your wet swimsuit for 2 hours on a boat ride back from a long day of snorkelling?
+You know those awful bumps you get when you sit in your wet swimsuit for 2 hours on a boat ride back from a long day of snorkeling?
 Look, you know the kind of rash I’m talking about here.
 Well, ACV cures it!
 Sure, it hurts like hell when you spray it on, but the next day your rash is all gone and you’re ready to … sit for another hour in a wet swimsuit on a boat.
 Whee!

 - Anti-Diarrhea Pill & Vaccinations: Here’s the good news: you won’t need anti-Malaria pills or altitude pills in the Galapagos.
 Here’s the less-good news: even if you’re super careful about sterilizing your water, traveler’s diarrhea is still very common.
 Imodium is fantastic to have on hand, but if you can, get a prescription antibiotic from your doctor to take with you just in case.
 You’ll also need some vaccinations before you leave, like Yellow Fever and Tetanus.
 Here’s the full list of recommended vaccinations for Ecuador from the CDC.
 We got all of them and stayed in good health – other than wobbly stomachs – during our trip.